hwakimoto/lemmet/README.md

   ul#navigation
     li*5>a
 ```
-* Use 2 space or TAB for indent.
+* Use 2 space or TAB (also accept single "ZENKAKU" space) for indent.

 # Usage